LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 5 - Validation and register form.md

 ## Validation component

-Store has been set up and it is clear how error data is stored.
+The store has been set up and it is clear how error data is stored.
 Now it is a lot easier to implement the component to display error messages in form.

 Create a new `src/components/ValidationError.vue` component: